 3. Singaporean doctors can better manage any complications

 No surgery is completely free of complications.
 Although breast augmentation is a relatively low-risk procedure, one of the most-feared complications is breast implant infection.
 This requires removal of the implant.

-I distinctly remember a case I managed of a young 22 year old girl who had breast implants done in Bangkok.
-She developed mycobacterial infection of her breast implants, which required implant removal and a thorough washout.
+I distinctly remember a case I managed of a young 22-year-old girl who had breast implants done in Bangkok.
+She developed a mycobacterial infection of her breast implants, which required implant removal and a thorough washout.
 Anecdotally, mycobacterial infections tend to be of a high frequency for cosmetic procedures performed in Thailand.

-Mycobacterial infections unfortunately tend to be very difficult to treat, and she ended staying in hospital for a few weeks.
+Mycobacterial infections, unfortunately, tend to be very difficult to treat, and she ended staying in the hospital for a few weeks.
 She also needed treatment for a persistent discharge from her breast wounds.